Ken Colyer: Early life

+Career

 In the UK, Colyer played with various bands and joined, in 1949, the Crane River Jazz Band (CRJB), with Ben Marshall, Sonny Morris, Pat Hawes, John R. T. Davies, Julian Davies, Ron Bowden and Monty Sunshine.
 The band played at the Royal Festival Hall on 14 July 1951 in the presence of Princess Elizabeth.
 Parts of that group merged with other musicians including Keith Christie and Ian Christie to form the Christie Brothers' Stompers.
 Colyer rejoined the Merchant Navy, jumped ship in Mobile, Alabama, and travelled to New Orleans, where he played with his idols in George Lewis' band.
 He was offered the job of lead trumpeter on a tour, but was caught by the authorities, detained and deported.

 Colyer was invited to take the trumpet lead for the Chris Barber Band and so formed the first line-up of Ken Colyer's Jazzmen: Chris Barber, Monty Sunshine, Ron Bowden (born Ronald Arthur Bowden, 22 February 1928, Fulham, London), Lonnie Donegan and Jim Bray (born James Michael Bray, 24 April 1927, Richmond, Surrey).
 They made their first recordings on Storyville in 1953.
 Colyer and the others parted company in 1954, each claiming in later years to have fired the other.
 The next, brief, band in the mid-1950s featured Bernard "Acker" Bilk on clarinet and Ed O'Donnell on trombone.

 Then followed Colyer's band with what is seen today as its classic line-up: Mac Duncan (trombone), Ian Wheeler (clarinet), Johnny Bastable (banjo), Ron Ward (bass) and Colin Bowden (drums), later joined by Ray Foxley (piano).
 This band played together until the early 1960s when the new front-line featured, at various times, Sammy Rimington and Tony Pyke (clarinet), Graham Stewart and Geoff Cole (trombone), Bill Cole (bass) and Malc Murphy (drums).
 In January 1959, the British music magazine NME reported that the biggest trad jazz event to be staged in Britain had taken place at Alexandra Palace.
 The event included George Melly, Diz Disley, Acker Bilk, Chris Barber, Kenny Ball, Alex Welsh, Monty Sunshine, Bob Wallis, Bruce Turner, Mick Mulligan and Colyer.

-In 1963 the Colyer band starred under their own name in the film, West 11.
+In 1963, the Colyer band starred under their own name in the film West 11.

 In 1972, after a bout with stomach cancer, Colyer took his doctors' advice to stop leading a band.
 The band continued to work under the leadership of banjoist Johnny Bastable, as his "Chosen Six", recruiting John Shillito (trumpet).
 Colyer continued with a solo career into the 1980s.
 Around that time he was occasionally associated with Chris Blount's New Orleans Jazz Band, and some of his live recordings with that band were later released on a CD (KCTCD5).
 He moved to the south of France in his last years.
 Lake Records was started by re-issuing Colyer albums (from the Decca catalogue) and the current catalogue contains most of his best recordings.

+Death

+Colyer latterly lived in the French village of Les Issambres.
+He died on 9 March 1988, aged 59.